lbussy/brew-bubbles/docs/configuration/index.rst

 The settings page contains all configurable items for configuration and control of Brew Bubbles.

 Note:
-    Each setting has an "Update" button to save that individual setting.
-Make sure you save each setting as you go.
-If you change two settings and click "Update," you will be saving only the setting corresponding to the update button alongside.
+    Each setting page as an "Update" button.
+Be sure to save any updates before leaving a page.
+There will be no reminder if you selct another link without saving.

 Controller Settings
 ```````````````````